 The Cissus Rotundifolia is originally from East Africa.
 Cissus comes from a genus of about 350 species of cissus, which fall under the vine plants.
 Cissus comes from the Greek word Kissos, which means ivy.
 It is therefore a climbing plant, related to the well-known grape.
-Do not expect any grapes from your Cissus!
-The plant is also sometimes called 'chamberwing', but this is not a unique name: there are several plants that are so named.
-Because it is a climbing plant, this Cissus needs some grip.
-The pot contains a pyramid of bamboo sticks, along which the plant climbs upwards.
+Don't expect grapes from your Cissus!
+The plant is sometimes called chamberwing, but this is not a unique name: there are several plants that are named that way.
+Because it is a climbing plant, this Cissus needs some support.
+The pot therefore has a pyramid of bamboo sticks, along which the plant climbs upwards.

 - Place the plant in a sunny place.
 Partial shade is also possible.

 - Water the climbing plant regularly in the summer.